Canon 750D vs Nikon D7100

 It is notable that the 750D offers wifi support, while the D7100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 750D and the D7100 have been discontinued, but can regularly be found used on eBay.
 The D7100 was replaced by the Nikon D7200, while the 750D was followed by the Canon 800D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 750D vs Nikon D7100